 Here’s another example of architecture that sends a message:

 What do we see here?
 An alien spaceship lurking in the woods.
 A giant bubble, hermetically sealed against the outside world.
 A 21st Century fortress with its own palatial gardens behind the walls.
-There’s even a rendering by the architects to show how local peasants might gather to gaze upon the citadel:

 You might think I’m reading far too much into the design of Apple’s proposed new campus, but let me show you another building that’s remarkably similar: